-We have all read the speculation that eReaders - Kindles, and Nooks, and iPads - will ultimately replace books.
-Indeed, sales of eReaders soared while bookstores closed.
+We have all read the speculation that Ereaders - Kindles, and Nooks, and iPads - will ultimately replace books.
+Indeed, sales of Ereaders have soared while bookstores have closed.

 The writer who reported the early speculation about elevators, however, asserted that the demise of the printed book is as unlikely as the demise of stairs.